 Harry Potter fans are still cheering from Fantastic Beasts and Where to Find Them’s Oscar win last Sunday.
 And they should be, because not only did it deserve the win for Best Achievement in Costume Design (having tough competition with Allied (2016), Florence Foster Jenkins (2016), La La Land (2016), and Jackie (2016)), but it also marks the first time ever that the Harry Potter universe has won an Academy Award.
 While Fantastic Beasts is not strictly about the character of Harry Potter, it is in the same J.K.
 Rowling world, and most definitely counts here.

-Most fans and even non-fans who saw the film would agree that the film should have also been nominated for Best Original Score, which felt fresh and new and emotional, its notes sweeping with musical magic and imagination, completely sucking the audience into this Wizarding World we all know and love, and in a new way (while still giving hints to John Williams’ original themes).
+Most fans and perhaps even non-fans who saw the film would agree that the film should have also been nominated for Best Original Score.
+The musicality of the film felt fresh and emotional, with its sweeping notes, musical magic, and vivid imagination.
+It completely sucked the audience into this Wizarding World we all know and love, and in a new way (while still giving hints to John Williams’ original themes).
 Well done Mr. James Newton Howard.
 Even though not much stood a chance in this category against La La Land’s amazing music, Fantastic Beasts was certainly overlooked in at least being nominated.

-Something that made Fantastic Beasts so great was its four main characters of Newt (Eddie Redmayne), Tina (Katherine Waterston), Jacob (Dan Fogler), and Queenie (Alison Sudol), who were masterfully written and enthrallingly portrayed to make the audience care about them and fall in love with each of them, and we can’t wait to hopefully see more of them in the future.
+Something that made Fantastic Beasts so great was its four main characters, Newt (Eddie Redmayne), Tina (Katherine Waterston), Jacob (Dan Fogler), and Queenie (Alison Sudol), who were masterfully written and enthrallingly portrayed to make the audience care about them and fall in love with each of them.
+We can’t wait to hopefully see more of them in the future.

 Potter fans don’t have too long to wait for the next film in the presumably five-part series, with Fantastic Beasts and Where to Find Them 2 (tentative title) releasing next year on November 16th, 2018, and Fantastic Beasts and Where to Find Them 3 (tentative title) releasing on November 20th, 2020.
 The fourth and fifth films will be released in 2022 and 2024, respectively.